Polqt/cbad-endterm-clinical-project/README.md

-# Clinica De Pota
+# Climan

-Clinica De Pota is a streamlined clinic management system developed as an end-term project for the **Cloud-Based Applications Development** course.
+Climan is a streamlined clinic management system developed as an end-term project for the **Cloud-Based Applications Development** course.
 The system is designed to help clinic staff manage patient records efficiently and allow clients to access their medical history.

 ## Project Team